students on the tyne: the colonial students' club in newcastle

 Many of these students followed the lead of Robert Wellesley Cole who left Freetown, Sierra Leone, in 1928 to study medicine in Newcastle.
 After a junior appointment at the Royal Victoria Infirmary, he set up a general practice on West Road in Denton Park.
 He called his practice Mount Oriel after the mountain overlooking his hometown of Freetown.
 He obtained a doctorate and was elected a Fellow of the Royal College of Surgeons of England in 1943.

 At the beginning of World War II, Wellesley Cole volunteered but was not enlisted.
 He redirected his energy to the cause of West Africans both locally and nationally.
 As a member of the Colonial Office Advisor Committee, he promoted economic and medical development in the colonies.
-He was also a member of the Advisory Committee of the Colonial Bureau of the Fabian Society (the Fabian Society is the oldest socialist organisation in Britain; the Colonial Bureau acted as a clearing house for information on colonial affairs.
-Learn more.)
+He was also a member of the Advisory Committee of the Colonial Bureau of the Fabian Society.
+The Fabian Society is the oldest socialist organisation in Britain; the Colonial Bureau acted as a clearing house for information on colonial affairs.

-Wellesley Cole remained committed to Newcastle.
-He was active in a number of pan-African organizations including the West African Students Union and the League of Coloured Peoples.
+Wellesley Cole was active in a number of pan-African organizations including the West African Students Union and the League of Coloured Peoples.
 He founded the Society for the Cultural Advancement of Africa in Newcastle and explained in a letter to the League of Colored People’s president, Harold Moody, that his aim was “to bind the students here, Africa, West Indian, and America negro, in a self-conscious and race-conscious unit.”

 Africa to Tyneside

 The Society scheduled talks in the West Indies House, Newcastle, and in the Colonial House, North Shields.
-Learn more here and here.
 In June 1943, the Society supported an exhibition of African arts and crafts at the Hatton Galley.
-The “Africa to Tyneside” exhibition included other events including the visit of Fela Sowande, a musician and composer from Lagos, Nigeria, now considered the father of modern Nigerian Art Music (Learn more).
+The “Africa to Tyneside” exhibition included other events including the visit of Fela Sowande, a musician and composer from Lagos, Nigeria, now considered the father of modern Nigerian Art Music.

 Sowande had come to London to study music.
 During the war, he briefly joined the Royal Air Force before being appointed musical adviser to the Colonial Film Unit of the British Ministry of Information.
 He created music for educational films designed for Africa and the BBC Africa Service.

-Music and entertainment were ways to combat racial stereotypes and bring people together.
-Sowande was just one of the many Caribbean and African musicians who came to Tyne & Wear and performed classical music, jazz, and West African songs.
-A musician from the Gold Coast (today’s Ghana) performed songs in English, Creole, and Ga in 1944: some were love songs but many were patriotic tunes celebrating soldiers and their sacrifices.
+Culture was a way to combat racial stereotypes and bring people together.
+Sowande was just one of the many Caribbean and African musicians who came to the North East.
+Some were also sailors and even stoways like this musician from the Gold Coast (today’s Ghana) who performed songs in English, Creole, and Ga in 1944.
+Some were love songs but many were patriotic tunes celebrating soldiers and their sacrifices.

-Convinced that ignorance was at the root of prejudice, the African Friendship Society put together a list of talks on Africa and race-related issues in Britain.
+Convinced that ignorance was at the root of racial prejudices, the African Friendship Society put together a list of talks on Africa and race-related issues in Britain.
 Several schools and youth groups, including the Sunderland International Friendship League, invited speakers from the Society.
-The leftist political sympathies of many of the members attracted suspicion and the students were wary of the Colonial Office monitoring their activities.

 Oyenuga paused his anti-racist campaign when he married another Nigerian, Sabina Babafunke Onabajo, in 1950.
 At the time, she was training in nursing and midwifery at Princess Mary Maternity Hospital in Newcastle.
 The couple was popular and crowds filled every seat of St John the Baptist Church.
 The Newcastle Chroniclepublished an article on “Nigerian romance becomes city wedding.”
 The couple left Newcastle and returned to Nigeria in 1951.